QuickBase/interview-demos/ui/README.md

 Your demo should run on whichever web browser you prefer.

-## Craft Demo Presentation Outline
+## Candidate Exercise Presentation Outline

 We have created a PowerPoint template which covers an outline of what we would like to talk about during the first section of your interview before you share